ammdias/finctrl/MANUAL.md

       (11) baking power: -0.85 (food, grocery)

 All parcels tagged with *breakfast* would now be tagged with *dairy* which may not be what you intended...
-If you what you intended was to remove the tag *breakfast* from parcel 9 only and to replace it with the tag dairy you could have used the [delete tag] command and then [add tag]:
+If what you intended was to remove the tag *breakfast* from parcel 9 only and to replace it with the tag dairy you could have used the [delete tag] command and then [add tag]: